bryanlammon/supra/readme.md

 At the root of this organization is a folder for all current research projects.
 Each project is then in its own folder that is named after the project.
-Alongside all of the projects is a `./_build-tools/` folder that contains Supra, your CSL JSON library, and any Pandoc custom references.
+Alongside all of the projects is a `_build-tools/` folder that contains Supra, your CSL JSON library, and Supra's custom references.
-And each project folder contains a [Makefile](https://www.gnu.org/software/make/manual/make.html) (for running Supra, discussed momentarily) and two sub-folders: `./src/`, containing the Markdown file, and `./build/`, which contains Supra's output.
+Each project folder contains a [Makefile](https://www.gnu.org/software/make/manual/make.html) (for running Supra, discussed momentarily) and two sub-folders: `src/`, containing the Markdown file, and `build/`, which contains Supra's output.
 Both the Markdown file and output file share the project's name.

 For example: